Hamzali/emojix/doc/DEVLOG.md

 I will consider adding HTMX most likely I will only need to change some response values and I am good to go.
 For example, for sending message I need to return the message content in html instead of refreshing the page like old times.

 Last point, I need some tests that verify backbone logic because each time I face weird errors and it is hard add more logic without breaking the old ones.
 I have some tests for DB interaction but now business logic is complex enough to write tests about.

+# Fri Dec  5 19:34:07 +03 2025

+I have fixed the cookie issue by forcing the cookie path and learnt that you can pick cookie path and default behaviour is the current path.
+Also by adding more required headers also resolved the sse connection bug now it is stable with the communication and does not lag when it connects because I ping directly maybe there is a better way but good enough for now.

+I have integrated guessing as well but I have a major problem when I have tried to apply the masking logic for guesses in sse updates because current setup does not care about the reciever side when formatting the message content thereofor, I am not able to mask realtime guesses.
+However, I will rest on this and find a better solution maybe move code around apply some tests to discover bettter abstraction or remove abstractions all together and format at reciever side.

+As next steps I need to connect two main events with sse
+- player join/leave
+- turn end/start

+Maybe I can follow the latest users just sending down data at timeout message in the channel but still not convinced it is a good idea.